lambda-fairy/maud-book/README.md

 Another advantage is performance.
 Since everything is decided at compile time, there are no hash maps, no intermediate structures, no runtime checking to slow the code down.
 In fact, Maud can run just fine without a heap, as all its runtime structures are unboxed.

-There is one drawback though: Maud depends on the [syntax extension API][1], which is unlikely to make it into Rust 1.0.
+There is one drawback though: Maud depends on the unstable [syntax extension API][1].
 You'll need to install the Nightly version of Rust to use it.

 [1]: https://doc.rust-lang.org/book/compiler-plugins.html